 Starting at Level 5 ( ages 10-12 ), I choose a passage to be studied for the week.
 These passages will come from whatever book we are currently reading aloud.
 I write the passage on our whiteboard on Monday morning and we go over it each day.
 We pull any words the children think will be difficult and we practice them each day for spelling.
 We discuss the punctuation and capitalization, and anything else I think worthy of note.
 This is how we have learned parts of speech, literary techniques like alliteration and onomatopoeia, how to use quotations, etc.

 They use the passage for copywork on Tuesday or Wednesday, and then either Thursday or Friday (whenever they feel ready) I read the passage phrase by phrase while they write it down.
 If they get all the spelling words correct, I erase them from the board.
 If not, we leave them up for another week and I give them a spelling quiz the following week.
-I also add words to the spelling list if they consistently ask me to spell them.
+I also add words to our spelling list if they consistently ask me to spell them.
 This is essentially all we need to do for spelling.

-I put the passage on the board, and the first day we go over it and choose words to practice, we discuss any interesting punctuation or grammar and anything else they find tricky.
+I put the passage on the board, and the first day we go over it and choose words to practice.
+We discuss any interesting punctuation or grammar and anything else they find tricky.
 Then the next day, they get some time to study over it before I dictate the passage.
-If a passage is especially difficult, we might only do the one passage for the week.
+If a passage is especially difficult, we might only do one passage for the week.

 Here’s an example of a more challenging dictation from Level 12: American History: